 Hello, my name is Rania Fakkar and I'm an online Arabic teacher with Verbalplanet.
 I am a native Arabic speaker and I have been an online language tutor since January 2016.

-Radu Titirca has been one of my students on Verbalplanet, and to date I have taught 1356 classes and have 349 reviews from other students who have also been learning Arabic online with me.
+Radu Titirca has been one of my students on Verbalplanet, and to date I have taught 10028 classes and have 1268 reviews from other students who have also been learning Arabic online with me.
 If you would like to improve your ability to speak Arabic I am sure I can help you progress and achive your language goals.
 My classes have an emphasis on conversation and oral skills so really help to boost your confidence.
-I'm also currently offering a free initial trial lesson for new students.
+I'm also currently offering a discounted initial trial lesson at 50% of my normal lesson price for new students.

 If you would like to find out more, please click on my profile link to get in touch and we can discuss how I can help you learn to speak Arabic with greater confidence and fluency.